 A secondary focus of the exhibition-a historical perspective-presents the fascinating story of how glass art came to Indian country, mainly through the pioneering work of Lloyd Kiva New (Cherokee), a founder of the Institute of American Indian Arts (IAIA), and of Dale Chihuly, who taught the first Native artists to work in glass.
 While Chihuly is not Native, he has long wielded a major influence on American Indian glass artists, and his own art has (in turn) taken inspiration from the designs and shapes of Native basketry and textiles.
 This comprehensive exhibition is the first of its kind to salute and document the sublime flowering of Native glass art.

-2. Robert "Spooner" Marcus, I sand-carved glass, copper lid, 20 x 9 in., Pho Courtesy of the Museum of Indian Ar 3.
-Carol Lujan, Dancing Dragonflies, 20. glass stringers, metal stand, 24 x 12 x 0.25 in., Photo b Lang, Courtesy of Carol Lujan.
-4. Dan Friday, Aunt Fran's Star Basket, 2017, Hand-blo veil canes, 16 x 14 x 14 in., Photo by Russell Johnson, Courte of Friday Glass, Seattle, Washington.
-CLEARLY INDIGENOUS NATIVE GLASS ARTISTS FEATURED IN CLEARLY INDIGENOUS NATIVE VISIONS REIMAGINED IN GLASS In recent years, the number of American Indian artists working in glass has continued to grow.
-The present exhibition, which is accompanied by a book published by the Museum of New Mexico Press, features twenty-nine North American indigenous artists, most of whom are represented by multiple examples of their works in glass.
-Many of these artists are widely known for their work in other media as well.
-In addition, two Australian Aboriginal artists and two Maori artists, who have collaborated with Native American artists, are also featured, for a total of thirty-three indigenous artists, plus Chihuly.
+2. Robert "Spooner" Marcus, Blood N sand-carved glass, copper lid, 20 x 9 i Courtesty of the Museum of Indian A "Spooner" Marcus.

+3. Carol Lujan, Dancing Dragonflies, 2018, Cut and fused glass with glass stringers, metal stand, 24 x 12 x 0.25 in., Pho Stephen Lang, Courtesy of Carol Lujan. © Carol Lujan 4.
+Dan Friday, Aunt Fran's Star Basket, 2017, Hand-blown glass veil canes, 16 x 14 x 14 in., Photo by Russell Johnson, Courtesy of Friday Glass, Seattle, Washington. © Dan Friday

+NATIVE GLASS ARTISTS FEATURED IN CLEARLY INDIGENOUS

+NATIVE VISIONS REIMAGINED IN GLASS